 Written by former Entertainment Weekly writer Jennifer Keishin Armstrong, Sex and the City and Us: How Four Single Women Changed the Way We Think, Live, and Love will hit the stands (and by that, I mean it will be available via Amazon) on June 4.
 Armstrong is no stranger to writing about pop culture – her bestselling book Seinfeldia: How a Show About Nothing Changed Everything explores the impact of the groundbreaking comedy that ended the same year SATC began.
 That in and of itself is interesting but what’s also interesting is that SATC, which was based on Candace Bushnell’s newspaper columns, is coming full circle and back to print.

 Of course, it makes sense that my recent issue of Entertainment Weekly featured an excerpt from Armstrong’s SATC book – former publications should always support their own – and I’m happy to report that the excerpt has already provided new and captivating information.
-It talks about how creator Darren Star and executive producer Michael Patrick King found their leading ladies which I found fascinating – especially since all four of them had initial reservations about the show.
+It talks about how creator Darren Star and executive producer Michael Patrick King found their leading ladies which is fascinating – especially since all four of them had initial reservations about the show.

 As someone who loves background stories about how all things pop culture come to fruition – bands, books, television shows, tours, movies – this book is right up my alley.
-So much in fact that I did something I’ve never done before – I pre-ordered the book.
+So much in fact that I did something I’ve never done before – I pre-ordered it.
 I have a feeling that once people hear about it there will be a waiting list and I’m too curious to wait.